 Having a double-backed card isn’t necessary, but it makes the illusion more difficult to figure out.
 When learning how to make a hypercard, it’s easier to use a regular card.
 So grab any card and let’s get to it!

-Begin by making three cuts from the long sides to the center of the playing card.
-Two of these cuts come from one long side, and the third cut comes from the opposite long side (like in the picture above).
+Hypercard Tutorial Begins by making three cuts from the long sides to the center of the playing card.
+Two of these cuts come from one long side, and the third cut comes from the opposite long side (as seen in the photo).

 Once the cuts have been made, twist either end (it doesn’t matter which one) 180° until the opposite side of the card is facing you.
 Flatten the card and gently crease the folds until the tab sticks up in the middle of the card.
 And that’s it - you’ve made your first hypercard!
 It should look like the image below.